Organic gardening and wildlife experts share why you shouldn't bag up your leaves. Photo by Julie Thibodeaux.

 The National Wildlife Federation says leaves provide valuable wildlife habitat.

-According to the NWF website, "critters ranging from turtles and toads to birds, mammals and invertebrates rely on leaf litter for food, shelter and nesting material.
+According to the NWF, "critters ranging from turtles and toads to birds, mammals and invertebrates rely on leaf litter for food, shelter and nesting material.
 Many moth and butterfly caterpillars overwinter in fallen leaves before emerging in spring."

 The Xerces Society, an international nonprofit for invertebrate conservation, agrees saying the many animals that live in leaves include spiders, snails, worms, beetles, millipedes, mites, which in turn support mammals, turtles, birds and amphibians.